mozilla/emojione-colr/CONTRIBUTE.md

 7. Amend the version number `package.json`.
 8. Run the build command with `make`.
 Please look at [README.md](./README.md) to figure out dependencies and how to install them.

-The resulting font can be found at `build/Twemoji Mozilla.ttf`.
+The resulting font can be found at `build/TwemojiMozilla.ttf`.

 You would need to ensure the glyph layers are converted correctly by running our test suite.